Mobility * Physically Challenged * Paralympic Athletes * Mobility Products * Medical * Disability

 While this list is by no means exhaustive, it does give you most of the basic requirements for pool lifts in public pools and spas as per the Americans with Disabilities Act.

 This list of ADA requirements for public pools and spas may seem daunting, but the staff at All Terrain Medical & Mobility can help.
 Not only do they carry the latest in pool lifts and other pool equipment for the handicapped, they know all of the latest ADA requirements for public pools and spas.
 There are many styles of pool lifts to choose from and many are available with free shipping.
 Don’t risk installing expensive equipment that may not meet ADA requirements for public pools and spas.
 Go to AllTerrainMedical.com today.
-Please feel free to direct any questions you may have to customerservice@allterrainmedical.com.

-Join our mailing list and receive product updates, exclusive coupons and special offers.
+Join our mailing list and receive product updates, exclusive coupons and special offers